rumpkernel/buildrump.sh/README.md

-Building NetBSD-based rump kernels on non-NetBSD
+Running NetBSD-based rump kernels on non-NetBSD
 ================================================

-The buildrump.sh script builds NetBSD kernel drivers on non-NetBSD hosts and thus enables running them.
-This portability is achieved by running the drivers in rump kernels on the target host.
+The buildrump.sh script builds NetBSD kernel drivers for non-NetBSD targets.
+The drivers can be run in rump kernels on the target host.

 For more information on rump kernels, see http://www.NetBSD.org/docs/rump/